 Let's apply this to creativity: At the beginning of a writing session, you must write out every bad idea that reflexively comes to mind.
 Instead of being self-critical and resisting these bad ideas, you must openly accept them.

 Once the bad ideas are emptied, strong ideas begin to arrive.

 Here's why: Once you've generated enough bad output, your brain starts to reflexively identify which elements cause the badness.
 Then it begins to avoid them.
 You start pattern-matching novel ideas with greater intuition.
 (9)

 Most creators never get past their wastewater.
 They resist their bad ideas.
 (8)

 If you've opened a blank document, scribbled a few thoughts, then walked away because you weren't struck with gold, then you too didn't get past it.

 Neil and Ed know they're not superhuman.
 They simply respect the reality of human creativity: The brain has a linear pipeline for creativity, and the pipe needs clearing.
 In every creative session, they allot time for emptying the wastewater.

 They're not worrying whether clear water will eventually come.
 It always does: (7)

-The second technique for sustaining intrigue is selectively withholding information.
+The second technique for sustaining intrigue is withholding information.

-Stories function the same way: storytelling is the art of choosing what to withhold.
+Storytelling in general is actually the art of choosing what to withhold.
 When rewriting, decide which answers you want to reserve until the end.